 Section 3.

-A majority of the members of any standing or special committee shall constitute a quorum at any meeting thereof.
+A majority of the members of any ad hoc committee shall constitute a quorum at any meeting thereof.

 Section 4.

 A majority of the duly authorized voting members present at the Annual Meeting or any special meeting of the Association shall constitute a quorum at any meeting thereof.
 For the purpose of a quorum, the voting members include all currently seated officers and members of the Board of Directors.